dladd/pyFormex/user/pyformex-user-meeting-6.rst

 Agenda and discussion
 ---------------------
 - draw() parameters (Benedict)
+- default draw settings should migrate to all new created viewports
+- non-modal widgets and persistence
+- persistence over pyFormex sessions
 - Curves (Benedict, Gianluca)
+  BezierCurve returns a BezierSpline
 - widgets can retain position
 - Surface smoothing (Thomas, Sofie)